react-native-community/discussions-and-proposals/proposals/0949-strip-flow-types-from-published-package.md

 ## Drawbacks

 - **Build Pipeline**: Adds a Flow stripping step to the release process
-- **Flow Users**: May perceive this as reduced Flow support (though `.js.flow` files maintain compatibility)
+- **Flow Users**: May perceive this as reduced Flow support (though the Flow-typed sources remain available via the `"flow"` `exports` condition)

 ## Alternatives

-The alternative is to keep Flow annotations in JavaScript files and require each tool (SWC, esbuild, etc.) to strip Flow types using `flow-remove-types` or equivalent (Rust-based for SWC, Go-based for esbuild etc).
+The alternative is to keep Flow annotations in JavaScript files and require each tool (SWC, esbuild, oxc etc.) to strip Flow types using `flow-remove-types` or equivalent (Rust-based for SWC and oxc, Go-based for esbuild etc).
 However, this would be a repetitive task executed each time these tools run, causing performance loss compared to shipping plain JavaScript.

 ## Adoption strategy

-Since this is a non-breaking change (`.js.flow` files maintain Flow compatibility), this can be shipped in any release with no migration needed.
+This is intended to be a non-breaking change for default consumers, and can be shipped in any release with no migration needed.
+Flow users can opt into the `"flow"` `exports` condition, which may require resolver/tooling configuration to select the `"flow"` condition.

 ## How we teach this